Connic

 AI systems must achieve appropriate levels of accuracy, robustness, and cybersecurity.
 This includes protecting against adversarial attacks like prompt injection.

-That is a lot to manage.
-And this is where your choice of AI agent platform becomes a compliance decision, not just a technical one.
+That's a lot to manage.
+This is where your choice of AI agent platform becomes a compliance decision, not just a technical one.

 How Connic Makes Compliance the Default

-Connic was not built and then retrofitted for compliance.
+Connic wasn't built and then retrofitted for compliance.
 The features you need to meet EU AI Act obligations are native to the platform.
-When you deploy agents on Connic, you get compliance infrastructure out of the box — not as an add-on, not as an enterprise upsell, but as the way the platform works.
+When you deploy agents on Connic, you get compliance infrastructure out of the box.
+Not an add-on, not an enterprise upsell.
+Just how the platform works.

 Human Oversight: Approvals That Pause, Not Block